 If you have a high-deductible health plan, and are eligible to open a health savings account (HSA), but you haven't yet, you're missing out on some major benefits.
 Here are 6 of the most important.

-2. They're permanent.
-Unlike a flexible spending account (FSA), you don't have to spend the entire balance every year.
+They're permanent.
+Unlike a flexible saving account (FSA) you don't need to be concerned that you're spending nearly the entire balance every year.
 The money keeps rolling over.
 There is a limit to how much you can deposit each year, though.
-For 2013, it's $3,250 if you're single and $6,450 if you have dependents.
+For 2014, it's $3,300 if you're single and $6,550 if you have dependents.
 Exceeding these limits could earn you an IRS penalty.
 But try to match these amounts every year and you'll soon be sitting on a nest egg.

 - Doctor visits